elonguepee/devOpsCheatSheets/kubernetes/kubernetes-cheat-sheet.md

 #### Arguments and Entry points
 Arguments are added to an entrypoint (A initial command that is run when a container is created) when a container is created.
 To add arguments to the entrypoint in Kubernetes, the args filed can be set to an array of arguments under the container in the pod-definition file.
 To overwrite the entry point, set the commmand field

+#### Environment Variables
+To set an environment variables in Kubernetes definition files, set env field to yaml array of name: value

+#### ConfigMaps
+A set of key value pairs to be used in pod definition files.

 ### Commands - Basic
 ```bash
 kubectl get all